 Confident, Open and Bold |

-Following are some commonly, apparently and globally observable postures (with their titles and descriptions given below images) that people adopt while standing, seating and laying in public and private.
-Keep in mind that there can be a number of smaller variations in each posture.
+Following are some commonly, apparently and globally observable postures (with their titles and descriptions given below images) that people adapt while standing, seating and laying in public and private.
+Please keep in mind that there can be a number of smaller variations in each posture.

 Ready to Stand: After finding no reason to seat anymore at given place, we rest our forearms on knees or thighs to help ourselves to stand up and most probably - walk away. |